coopersimon/rogue_creator/README.md

 * `draw_line(string, coord, coord)`: Draws a line between the coords.
 * `spawn(integer, coord)`: Spawns instance at coords specified.
 If not possible, then returns false.
 If successful, returns true.
 * `despawn(integer)`: Despawns instance, however keeps data so it can be re-spawned.
+* `move_entity(integer, coord)`: Moves an entity from its existing position to a new position specified.
 * `set_entity_display(integer, text)`: Sets visuals for entity to the text object specified.
 Text contained must be a single character.

 ##### Flow control: `control`